phani-rajn/Integration-Accelerator/README.md

 |Param 2|{1}|
 |Param 3|{2}|

 We will pass List of String and each index in List will replace the placeholder dynamically.
+Refer image above

 Things to consider: